tsilva/gymnasium-emulator/README.md

    - **R**: Start
    - **Arrow keys**: Up, Down, Left, Right

-   The emulator will display the reconstructed game frame and respond to your inputs in real time.
+   The emulator displays the reconstructed game frame and responds to your inputs in real time.

 ## 📄 License